marcelloti/COURSE-Rocketseat-GoStack-2019/README.md

 To open VSCode a second time, run the command:

-xhost + && docker container restart vscode
+xhost + && docker container restart bootcamp-rocketseat-docker